fedragon/mywheels-scraper/README.md

 # Mywheels scraper

-Small utility to collect my invoices' history from the [MyWheels website](https://mywheels.nl).
+Small utility to collect my invoices' history from the [MyWheels website](https://mywheels.nl) for further analysis.
+It stores them to a local sqlite3 database and can export them to CSV and JSON.

 ## Run